 The picnic area has lots of tables and is close to the historic district.
 There is shade which is a big plus.
 It is a perfect place to have a lovely picnic.

-Are you Ready to Go to Capitol Reef National Park
+Are you Ready to Go on the Best Hikes in Capitol Reef National Park?

 Hopefully, this helps you plan for your trip to Capitol Reef National Park.
 It is such an amazing place I know you will have a great time enjoying the best hikes in Capitol Reef National Park.

-If you have any question when planning your trip come join me in my private Facebook Group.
+If you have any questions when planning your trip come join me in my private Facebook Group.

 This group is a place where you can ask any question about your upcoming trip and help others plan their trips.
 It is also a place where I put travel deals.